Shure SM57 Cardioid Dynamic Microphone

 For the price you won’t find a better built, better sounding mic for multiple applications.

 I do not like this mic.
 Here is why.
 It sounds like any dynamic mic (I like the Audix i5 but everyone makes one) BUT it has a capsule at the end that can move and vibrate.
 If this piece does that while recording it will create a loud click or other artifact on the recording.
 This almost never happens, but IT SHOULD NEVER HAPPEN AT ALL.

 Just buy an $100 dynamic mic from another major audio company.

 First experience with this mic and really like it.

-It's affordable, it doesn't skimp on quality or design.
+It is affordable, it does not skimp on quality or design.
 It's long been an industry standard for a reason.
-I've used it to mic instrument cabs and snare drums with success and no several others who do.
+I have used it to mic instrument cabs and snare drums with success and no several others who do.
 Great mic.